+At one of the many concerts you’ll find some of the world’s finest musicians sharing the stage with Cape Breton’s best singers, dancers, players, story-tellers and culture bearers in venues that range from community halls and churches to modern schools and theatres.
 With Celtic Colours’ ambitious schedule (as many as six concerts a day), it is simply impossible to see and hear everything.
 The organizers of the Festival realize this and take special care in the programming of each show so that it is possible to get a taste of all that the Festival has to offer on any given day.
-Whether it’s Gaelic singing, Cape Breton fiddling, local dance traditions, or an afternoon of world-class bagpiping, Celtic Colours festival-goers can tailor their musical experience to suit their tastes.
-And if listening to the music inspires a desire to go deeper, to learn more about the music and the culture it comes from, Cultural Experience Workshops and Community Events are offered in communities all around the island in association with Celtic Colours.
+Whether it’s Gaelic singing, Cape Breton fiddling, local dance traditions, or world-class bagpiping, you can tailor your musical experiences to suit your tastes.

-One of the most popular features of Celtic Colours is the Festival Club.
+One of the most popular features of Celtic Colours is the Festival Club, brought to you by Big Spruce Brewing.
 Located at the Gaelic College in St. Ann’s, the Festival Club opens as the evening concerts are closing, offering an opportunity for Festival artists to perform in a more informal setting, or to get a session in with friends and colleagues from near and far.
 Hosted by well-known singer-songwriter Buddy MacDonald, from the nearby North Shore, performance is by invitation only and depends upon artist availability on any given night.
-Although the license only allows the bar to stay open until 3am, the music has been known to continue well beyond that time.
+The Festival Club runs each night from 11pm-3am and is for those aged 19 years and older.
+Photo ID required.

 Colaisde Na Gàidhlig / The Gaelic College canteen is open and all night breakfast starts at 2:00am.
 A free shuttle service runs throughout the night between The Gaelic College and select Baddeck area accommodations.